Basic Needs Initiative

 What programs does Reed have in place to address food insecurity at Reed?

-The most important measure of FSI’s success is the extent to which community members are accessing the resources provided.
+The most important measure of BNI’s success is the extent to which community members are accessing the resources provided.
 Each person who visits the Reed Community Pantry is invited to complete an optional intake form that includes demographic information and feedback about the resource.
-We use collected information to assess who is accessing the pantry and how we might improve or add to FSI resources to better support our community.
+We use collected information to assess who is accessing the pantry and how we might improve or add to BNI resources to better support our community.

 Is Reed addressing food insecurity in a way that is comparable to efforts at other colleges and universities?